-"How I Play (some of) My Favorite Songs", a DVD released in 2005 by Homespun Tapes.
-It shows how he plays ten of the memorable songs and guitar arrangements that have long made him one of America’s most beloved performers.
+"How I Play (some of) My Favorite Songs", a DVD released in 2005 by Homespun Tapes, shows how he plays ten of the memorable songs and guitar arrangements, and has had great reviews from guitarists all over the world.

-In 2009, Tom recorded his first studio CD in 35 years.
-Recorded in Nashville, "What I Know" was produced by Tom's long-time friend Jim Rooney and includes original Tom Rush material, as well as harmonies by Emmylou Harris, Bonnie Bramlett and Nanci Griffith.
+In 2009, Tom recorded his first studio CD in 35 years, in Nashville.
+"What I Know" was produced by Tom's long-time friend Jim Rooney and includes original Tom Rush material, as well as harmonies by Emmylou Harris, Bonnie Bramlett and Nanci Griffith.

-In 2012, he returned to Symphony Hall, Boston, for Tom Rush: 50 Years of Music, for a Club 47® show with old friends David Bromberg, Jonathan Edwards and Buskin & Batteau, and new friends like Dom Flemons of the Carolina Chocolate Drops.
-Those performances were streamed live, and have been released as a DVD+CD 2-disc set, with performance video!
+In 2012, he began a revival of his Club 47® shows at Boston's Symphony Hall.
+Tom Rush: 50 Years of Music, featured old friends David Bromberg, Jonathan Edwards and Buskin & Batteau, and new friends like Dom Flemons of the Carolina Chocolate Drops.
+The show was streamed live, and has been released as a DVD video.

-December 28, 2013 brings a Club 47® Concerts return to Boston Symphony Hall with the Kweskin Jug Band, Maria Muldaur, Geoff Muldaur and Bill Keith, Patty Larkin, Sarah Lee Guthrie and Johnny Irion.
-A house band and some special guests will make it an evening to remember.
+He followed up with a sold-out show at Symphony Hall in 2013, with the Kweskin Jug Band, Maria Muldaur, Geoff Muldaur and Bill Keith, Patty Larkin, Sarah Lee Guthrie and Johnny Irion.

-Today, Tom Rush lives in Vermont when he's not touring.
+Today, Tom Rush lives in Massachusetts when he's not touring.
 His

-voice has grown even richer and more melodic with training and time, and his
+voice has grown even richer and more melodic, and his

 music, like a fine wine, has matured and ripened in the blending of

 traditional and modern influences.
+He's written a number of new songs.
 He's doing what he loves, and what

 audiences love him for: writing and playing ...passionately, tenderly...knitting